toptal/picasso/docs/contribution/jss-onboarding.md

 Every component has those available listed keys in the bottom of the docs [Button API - Material-UI](https://material-ui.com/api/button/#css) where you can see which keys are support and picked from the `classes` property on **EVERY** component.
 This behavior is global and applied to all core components.

-The easiest example for a button could be found at [Overrides - Material-UI](https://material-ui.com/customization/overrides/#overriding-with-class-names) which shows how you can wrap core `Button` component with HoC `withStyles` and it will pass `classes` property to your component so you can override the core styling provided by Material-UI.
+The easiest example for a button could be found at [Overriding styles - Material-UI](https://material-ui.com/styles/advanced/#overriding-styles-classes-prop) which shows how you can override default styles with a React hook.

 ## Adding additional classes to our components